 Born in Chicago, Christina began her piano studies at age three.
 She holds degrees from the Oberlin Conservatory and Rice University’s Shepherd School of Music and was awarded a Postgraduate Collaborative Piano Fellowship from the Bard College Conservatory.
 Her teachers include Warren Jones, John Churchwell, Tamara Sanikidze, Frank Corliss, Brian Connelly, Monique Duphil, Peter Takács, and and the late Emilio del Rosario.
 Ms. Giuca resides in Valparaiso, IN with her husband, composer Benjamin Krause, where she maintains an active teaching studio and is a collaborative pianist at Valparaiso University.

-Christina recently won the 2017 Marilyn Horne Song Competition, along with soprano Hannah Rose Kidwell.
-They will embark on a recital tour in Spring 2018.
-In addtion to being awarded the Regina Roney prize, composer Jake Heggie will be writing a commissioned song cycle for both winners to premiere on their tour.
-This upcoming season, Ms. Giuca will perform in Carnegie Hall’s 2018 “The Song Continues” series in masterclasses with Marilyn Horne, Renée Fleming, and Graham Johnson.
-She will also serve as a member of the Opera Theatre of St. Louis music staff and be featured as a guest artist at the Oregon Bach Festival Composers Symposium.
+Christina won the 2017 Marilyn Horne Song Competition.
+She will embark on a national recital tour with soprano Hannah Rose Kidwell in March 2018, which will include the premiere of composer Jake Heggie’s newly commissioned song cycle, “These Strangers.”
+Ms. Giuca recently performed in Carnegie Hall’s “The Song Continues” series in master classes with Marilyn Horne, Renée Fleming, and Graham Johnson.
+This season, she will serve as a member of the Opera Theatre of St. Louis music staff and as Artist Faculty at Lutheran Summer Music Academy and Festival.